Unscrambling the lensed galaxies in JWST images behind SMACS0723: Results and Discussion

 The giant arcs also present some rather unusual features, such as system 2 with a spectroscopic redshift of $z$\,=\,1.38 first measured by \citet{Golubchik2022}.
 Image 2.2 has $>$10 prominent clumps all of a similar red color and extending to high galactocentric radii (see Fig.~3, inset).
 While significant sub-kpc structure of star formation regions is not unusual for star-forming galaxies at $z=1-3$ (or even sub-100pc, {\it e.\,g.}, \citealt{Johnson:2017ab}), the very large separations cast some doubt that the extended knots are identical in nature to those in what might be the plane of a galactic disk.
 These clumps also appear to be different (redder) than those typically detected in clumpy galaxies \citep[{\it e.\,g.},][]{Shibuya:2016aa}.
 The physical characteristics are more consistent with numerical predictions for globular clusters.
 For example, \cite{Sameie2022} found in hydrodynamic simulations that the longest lived globular clusters likely formed at high redshifts beyond the half-light radius (up to hundreds of parsecs away from their host galaxy). \cite{Pozzetti2019} go on to predict the color evolution for high redshift globular clusters, but also point out that NIRCam colors are most likely insensitive to the formation redshift. \citet{Vanzella2017} have reported detections of candidate young ($<$10 Myr) globular clusters which are blue and at high redshifts of $z$\,=\,3--6.
 Based on this information, it is tempting to speculate that the clumps seen in system 2 may be redder and older ($\sim$Gyr) counterparts of those young candidate globular clusters detected at the much higher redshifts.
-Another possible explanation, red clumps fitting the description of those seen in system 2 may arise as a result of ram pressure stripping of dwarf galaxies in the dense environments near in projection to its disk \citep[{\it e.\,g.},][]{Mayer2006,Boselli2022}.
+Based on SED-fitting from $0.4-4.4\mu$m, \cite{Mowla2022} found evidence that the clumps were consistent with evolved globular clusters with ages of $3.9-4.1$ Gyr, implying formation a mere $\sim$0.5 Gyr after the Big Bang.
+We note that another possible explanation, is that the red clumps fitting the description of those seen in system 2 may arise as a result of ram pressure stripping of dwarf galaxies in the dense environments near in projection to its disk \citep[{\it e.\,g.},][]{Mayer2006,Boselli2022}.
 Further follow-up, such as detailed source plane reconstruction and photometric SED modeling, is needed to uncover the nature of these sources.